NgoTaiCo/mcp-codebase-index/mcp-server-guide.md

 - ✅ Index only changed files (incremental)
 - ✅ Push embeddings to Qdrant automatically
 - ✅ Search tool integrated in MCP
-- ✅ Works with Copilot, Cursor, Augment, Roo Code
+- ✅ Works with GitHub Copilot in VS Code

 ---